 If you feel that your pet is not him or herself, but he or she is not really "sick" either, it is wise to check in with your vet to see if an exam is warranted—even if it is just a phone call to touch base.

 Ultimately, you know your pet best, and while a description of "not himself" can encompass a variety of situations, it is best to get your vet's opinion, as animals can be very good at hiding illness until the problem is advanced.

 Check-in with the Vet

 Your vet can assess vital signs, body temperature, heart rate and rhythm.
 He or she will also ask you questions about your pet's habits or recent behaviors that will hopefully aid in finding out why your pet is not acting as he or she normally does.
-Your veterinarian may suggest some lab work (blood, urine, stool) to further investigate what may be going on.
-It may be something simple, it may be an early indicator of something serious.
+Your veterinarian may suggest some lab work (blood, urine, stool) to investigate further what may be going on.
+It may be something simple; it may be an early indicator of something serious.

 Watching and Waiting